City Boy (band)

 City Boy were an English rock band formed in the mid-1970s.
-They were originally called Sons Of Doloyne, then Back In The Band, and finally City Boy.
+They were originally called Sons of Doloyne, then Back in the Band, and finally City Boy.
 They featured strong melodies, clever lyrics, complex vocal arrangements, and heavy guitars.
 The band consisted of Lol Mason (lead vocals), Steve Broughton (lead vocals, guitar), Max Thomas (keyboards, vocals), Chris Dunn (bass, acoustic guitar), Roger Kent (drums), Mike Slamer (lead guitar), and later, Roy Ward (drums, vocals).
 Their most popular songs were "5.7.0.5.", "What a Night", "The Day the Earth Caught Fire", and "Speechless".

 History

 Lol Mason and Steve Broughton (Lunt) met at 7 years of age, at school in Birmingham.
-They remained best friends throughout the years and started writing and recording their early songs in their mid to late teens.
-In the early 1970s, Lol and Steve started playing for beers in a few acoustic clubs around the Midlands.
-At one of these clubs they met ragtime guitarist Chris Dunn, who immediately became a third member.
-Soon thereafter they enlisted Lol Mason's friend, Max Thomas, to play 12 string guitar and bongos.
+They remained friends throughout the years and started writing and recording their early songs in their mid to late teens.
+In the early 1970s, Mason and Broughton started playing in a few acoustic clubs around the Midlands.
+At one of these clubs they met guitarist Chris Dunn, who became a third member.
+Soon thereafter they enlisted Lol Mason's friend, Max Thomas, to play 12-string guitar and bongos.
 The four of them toured the folk clubs for a while, until around late 1974/early 1975, when they made the decision to turn electric and added Mike Slamer (guitar) and Roger Kent (drums) to the lineup.
-Soon afterwards they secured a recording contract with Vertigo, a new sub-label of Phonogram Records, and changed their name from Back In The Band, to City Boy.
+Soon afterwards they secured a recording contract with Vertigo, a new sub-label of Phonogram Records, and changed their name from Back in the Band, to City Boy.

 City Boy's first five albums were produced by Robert John "Mutt" Lange, who was recommended to them by Phonogram A&R guy Chris Peers, and their debut album entitled City Boy, was the first full album that Mutt produced after relocating to the UK from South Africa.
 Lange became the de facto seventh member of the band, helping Chris Dunn hone his bass guitar skills and assisting with vocal arrangements.
-"Shake My Head and Leave", City Boy's first single off their eponymously titled debut album, was released in 1975 and received decent airplay.
-Their next single, "The Hap-Ki-Do Kid" earned them an appearance on BBC's Top of the Pops, where they became the first act to ever perform 'live' on the show.
-Their first national tour saw them open for labelmates Thin Lizzy.
+"Shake My Head and Leave", City Boy's first single off their eponymously titled debut album, was released in 1975.
+Their next single, "The Hap-Kido Kid" earned them an appearance on BBC's Top of the Pops.